travis-ci/docs-travis-ci-com/user/database-setup.md

 * Kestrel
 * SQLite3

-All the aforementioned services use mostly stock default settings.
-However, when it makes sense, new users are added and security settings are relaxed (because for continuous integration ease of use is more important): one example of such adaptation is PostgreSQL that has strict default access settings.
+All of these data stores use the default settings, with one exception: When it makes sense, new users are added and the security settings are relaxed for ease of use.
+One example of this is PostgreSQL which normally has very strict default access settings.

 ## Configure Your Projects to Use Services in Tests